ShanaLMoore/ping-pong-programming-workshop/README.md

 ## Prerequisities

-Make sure you have ruby and RSpec installed.
-You can check that is the case by running
+Make sure you have ruby, RSpec and bundler installed.
+You can check that is the case by running...
 ```
 $ ruby -v
 ruby 3.0.0p0 (2020-12-25 revision 95aff21468) [x86_64-darwin20]
 ```
-Rspec
+Rspec:
 ```
 $ rspec -v
 RSpec 3.11